 Thus asserting exclusive authority of vengeance became a means of control.
 Leggett notes “A major factor in controlling and limiting blood-vengeance was the rise of a constituted legal authority in the form of a state government.”
 (119)

 Thus at the time of the reformation blood vengeance, both private and communal, had been replaced by a state monopoly on the administration of justice.
-Calvin fell victim to state propaganda and believed there was a divinely ordained office with exclusive monopolistic authority to administer justice.
+Calvin, it appears, fell victim to state propaganda and believed there was a divinely ordained office with exclusive monopolistic authority to administer justice.
 Being the gifted systematician that he was, he immediately saw the consequences of the avenger of blood.
 If the avenger of blood was God-ordained, then his entire understanding of the civil magistrate was wrong.
-Regretfully, he chose to embrace the propaganda rather than the clear teaching of Scripture.

 When God commanded that murderers should suffer death, He required that they should be condemned by the judges after due trial; but it seems to savor somewhat of barbarism, that he should now permit the relative of the dead man to take vengeance; for it is a very bad precedent to give the power of the sword to private individuals, and this too in their own cause.
 It was indeed formerly permitted, as we shall see in its proper place, to put to death robbers by night, as also it was lawful for the husband, or the father, of a ravished woman to kill the adulterer caught in the fact; but it is absurd that the law should allow a person to avenge the death of his brother.
 But it is not to be supposed that this license was ever accorded by God, that a man might neglect the public authorities, and inflict punishment on his brothers murderer, wherever he should meet him; for this would have been to give the reins to sudden anger, so that blood would be added to blood.
 Wherefore it is probable that the danger of this is here denounced, rather than the gate opened to private vengeance; as if it had been said, that unless a provision were made for the innocent, the fury of those whose kindred had been slain, could hardly be restrained; not because it was lawful for them to render violence for violence, but because they would not consider it a crime, and impunity would prove a stimulus even to them, if their just indignation should be pardoned.
 It must be understood, then, that when a man had been maliciously and willfully killed, a death inflicted by his relative in vengeance was not punished; because it was hard that a man should be capitally condemned as a criminal, who had only slain a murderer already exposed to capital punishment, under the impulse of that love towards his own blood, which is naturally implanted in all.
 This, however, was tolerated, and not approved of, because, as I have already said, punishments are to be inflicted by public judgment, and not by private will.
 But, since this indulgence was conceded on account of the people’s hardness of heart, God here reminds them how needful it was to provide an asylum for the innocent, because all murderers would else have been indiscriminately attacked.